 Euthanasia – Getting Over the Trauma

-Taking the decision to euthanize your pet is nothing like putting your pet to sleep.
-It is an extremely difficult decision to make and it can be a very traumatic experience.
-When an animal gets sick and there is nothing that the doctors can do for it anymore, they can at least end its suffering in a humane way, but it is your call when that happens and it is an enormous responsibility.
+Making the decision to euthanize your pet is nothing like putting your pet to sleep.
+It is a tough decision to make, and it can be a very traumatic experience.
+However, when an animal gets sick, and there is nothing that the doctors can do for it anymore, they can at least humanely end its suffering.
+Still, it is your call when that happens, and it is an enormous responsibility.

-It is all too easy to get rattled up with guilt after the euthanasia.
-Maybe there was something else you could have done, another doctor you could have taken the animal to, maybe you could have waited a bit longer and your pet would have been fine.
+It is too easy to get rattled up with guilt after euthanasia.
+Maybe there was something else you could have done, another doctor you could have taken the animal to, maybe you could have waited a bit longer, and your pet would have been fine.

-Or on the other hand, you could feel guilty that you have waited too long to do the euthanasia.
-All of these are normal thoughts because and they are nothing more than the aftermath of the decision you have made.
+Or on the other hand, you could feel guilty that you have waited too long to do euthanasia.
+All these are everyday thoughts because they are nothing more than the aftermath of your decision.

-Keep in mind that you can always go back and talk to your pet’s doctor, just in case the facts of the case are not clear to you anymore and you want to be reassured that the euthanasia was necessary.
+Remember that you can always go back and talk to your pet’s doctor, just in case the facts are unclear.
+You want to be reassured that euthanasia is necessary.

-The guilt of having euthanized your beloved pet could make it extremely difficult to come to terms with its death because you will regard it as being your fault.
-If this happens, you have to try your best to hold on to facts rather than your feelings.
+The guilt of euthanizing your beloved pet could make it extremely difficult to come to terms with its death because you will regard it as your fault.
+If this happens, you must try your best to hold on to facts rather than feelings.

-Try to remember everything that happened and why you chose to say yes to the euthanasia.
-Try to visualize your pet’s suffering, what it would have gone through if the euthanasia hadn’t been performed.
-Do your best to trust the decision you have made and the fact that it was made out of love.
+Remember everything that happened and why you chose to say yes to euthanasia.
+Try to visualize your pet’s suffering and what it would have gone through if the euthanasia hadn’t been performed.
+Do your best to trust your decision and the fact that it was made out of love.

 Another thing that could help you with this process is writing a letter to your pet, telling it all about what happened.
-This is a very good way of externalizing your feelings and hopefully some of the pressure along with it.
-The letter would also be a reminder of the events, which you can read again if you need to.
+This is a perfect way of externalizing your feelings and, hopefully, some of the pressure.
+The letter would also remind you of the events, which you can read again if necessary.

 Getting Another Pet – When Is It the Right Time?

-The most common suggestion that you are going to get while coping with the loss of your pet is getting another.
-First off, whether or not this is going to happen at all depends entirely on you.
+The most common suggestion you will get while coping with the loss of your pet is getting another.
+First, whether or not this will happen at all depends entirely on you.
 You are the only one who gets to choose if you want to get another animal or not.

-Moreover, this is not a decision that you have to make on the spot.
-Allow yourself to go through the grieving process of losing your pet and then, you can decide if you want to bring another animal into your life.
+Moreover, this is not a decision you must make on the spot.
+Instead, allow yourself to go through the grieving process of losing your pet.
+Then, you can decide if you want to bring another animal into your life.

-Getting another pet right away could prove to be disruptive to your grieving process and also to the relationship you build with the new animal because, like people, animals cannot be replaced.
-Take your time and get another pet when the time feels right because you are ready for a new connection and because you crave the old one.
+Getting another pet right away could be disruptive to your grieving process and the relationship you build with the new animal because, like people, animals cannot be replaced.
+So instead, take your time and get another pet when the time feels right because you are ready for a new connection and crave the old one.

-As you go through the stages of grieving, you will feel the need to connect with an animal again.
+As you go through the grieving stages, you will need to connect with an animal again.
 At first, you could feel guilty about this.
-Remember that the guilt is a normal reaction and that it only confirms the love that you have for the pet that passed away.
-However, wanting another animal companion does not undermine the love you had for it in any way.
+Remember that guilt is a normal reaction and that it only confirms the love that you have for the pet that passed away.
+However, wanting another animal companion does not undermine your love for it.
 So, be kind to yourself!

 Waiting too long could also be a bad idea, especially if you give in to the guilt.
-Don’t overthink the moment you are going to feel ready for a new pet because you may put it off forever.
+Instead, consider when you will feel ready for a new pet because you may put it off forever.

-If you do choose to get a new pet, allow yourself to fully connect to the new start it brings, guilt-free.
-There is room in your heart for loving your pet that passed away, as well as the new one.
-It deserves its very own story, its very own identity, so don’t miss out on all the wonderful experiences it brings with it!
+If you choose to get a new pet, allow yourself to fully connect to the new start it brings guilt-free.
+There is room in your heart for loving your pet that passed away and the new one.
+It deserves its own story and identity, so take advantage of all the beautiful experiences it brings!

 As you can see, grieving the loss of a pet is a complex process because it means losing a companion.
-The pain of it is very real, just like the feelings you have for your pet are.
-Give yourself the time and space to go through it, every step of the way.
+However, the pain of it is genuine, just like the feelings you have for your pet.
+Give yourself the time and space to go through it every step of the way.
 Have you lost a pet?
-What was your experience with coping with the grief?
+What was your experience with coping with grief?
 You can tell us all about it in the comments section below.